 As before, we can ask, do they follow a recognizable formula?
 In terms of the goal or purpose, it’s no different.
 Financial services is a big and profitable market, so they are trying to get a slice of that massive pie.
 But that’s where the similarity ends because the modern challenger start-ups follow a very different approach.

 The way the businesses are being built, the way they’re funded, and the way they reach customers are all very different.
 Let’s look at each in turn.

 The modern fintechs are using technology to create organic solutions and I’ve picked out what I think are some of the key trends in this.
 For a start, it’s entirely feasible nowadays to assemble the banking processes and systems you need by using readily available software solutions in the industry, and this is what the start-ups are doing.
 It’s a DIY approach, rather than relying on partnerships with the big incumbents and because it’s new and doesn’t come with all the baggage of legacy systems, the challengers generally can move faster and be more agile.

-As you can see, it’s a very different landscape to 20 years ago.
+It’s a very different landscape from 20 years ago.
 One of the reasons I believe there are so many entrants in the ‘challenger’ category is the ease of deploying technology to get up and running as well as the flexibility and power of the technology to enable you to differentiate yourself.

 (Out of interest, Instagram was valued at $1Bn when it was bought by Facebook, and Google bought Youtube for $1.6Bn.
-These challenger banks are already in that kind of valuation territory.)
+These challenger banks are already in that valuation territory.)